qiulinlx/Frozenlake/README.md

-# Frozenlake In JAX using Jumanji API
+# Frozen lake Environment in JAX & Jumanji

 This is an implementation of OpenAI gyms Frozen Lake using JAX and Jumanji.
+OpenAIs Frozen Lake implementation has many functions, but it uses numpy whihc is quite a bit slower than jax.
+This package uses jax.numpy which is 86 times faster than numpy when GPU is available.
+This package is built using Jumanji, meaning that users can write any functions that they need and seamelessly implement them within this or any Jumanji environment.

 This is a simple gridworld where the agent must get to the goal while avoiding the holes.

 <p align="center">
 <img width="256" height="250" src="https://user-images.githubusercontent.com/110373610/226537623-c6aafa7c-a7bf-4208-875c-e6645ffd1785.png">